-Numerous local governmental agencies directly or indirectly affect the water quality and natural resources of Garrison Creek.
+Numerous local governmental agencies directly or indirectly affect the water quality and natural resources of Lick Creek.
 Such agencies include:

 - □ Fayette County Soil and Water Conservation District (FCSWCD)

-- □ Fayette County Health Department (FCHD)
+- Fayette County Health Department (FCHD)

 - □ Area Plan Commission (APC)

 - □ Fayette County Highway Department

 - Fayette County Surveryor

 - Fayette County Park Board

-- □ Fayette County Council
+- Fayette County Council

 - Fayette County Commissioners

+- Connersville City Utilities

-Because of the valuable role each government entity plays directly or indirectly in watershed management, the FCWI Steering Committee felt it necessary to identify these groups, briefly discuss the role each entity plays regarding water quality/natural resources protection and discuss broad and specific actions each entity may take to improve and protect the natural resources of the Garrison Creek watershed while furthering the evolution of the Fayette County Watershed Initiative.
-Many of the needs and objectives discussed below are reiterations of earlier sections but deemed necessary by the FCWI Steering Committee inorder for the reader to fully understand the overall complexity of watershed management.
+Because of the valuable role each government entity plays directly or indirectly in watershed management, the FCWI Steering Committee felt it necessary to identify these groups, briefly discuss the role each entity plays regarding water quality/natural resources protection and discuss broad and specific actions each entity may take to improve and protect the natural resources of the Lick Creek watershed while furthering the evolution of the Fayette County Watershed Initiative.
+Many of the needs and objectives discussed below are reiterations of earlier sections but deemed necessary by the FCWI Steering Committee in order for the reader to fully understand the overall complexity of watershed management.
 Also, many of the needs and objectives discussed below are lofty in the sense that fiscal and political barriers must be overcome to fully satisfy them.

-Because of the fiscal and political barriers involved, the support and participation of the Fayette County Council and the Fayette County Commissioners are essential for the success of the FCWI.
-Though not all of the objectives listed below will require substantial appropriations to complete, many of the agencies will need direction and approval from the council and commissioners inorder to act upon those objectives.
+Because of the fiscal and political barriers involved, the support and participation of the Fayette County Council, the Fayette County Commissioners and Connersville City government are essential for the success of the FCWI.
+Though not all of the objectives listed below will require substantial appropriations to complete, many of the agencies will need direction and approval from the council, commissioners and city in order to act upon those objectives.
+The objectives below are separated in relationship to the organization who would be responsible for implementing such actions.
+The following objectives for each entity are in order of priority as determined by the FCWI Steering Committee.